-"I know there is a lot to be excited about, but I can't help but feel depressed about all the time that kids are spending online," a father of a middle schooler said at a workshop last week.
+"I know there is a lot to be excited about, but I can't help but feel depressed about all the time that kids are spending online," a father of a middle schooler said at a workshop recently.
 Another parent added, "Well, you aren't alone.
 I am not sure that social media isn't making my daughter depressed too!"

 Parents everywhere are expressing similar concerns about how digital technologies impact the social and emotional lives of their children.
 News headlines are quick to reinforce our fears with top stories including, "How Facebook Makes Us Unhappy" and, "Docs Warn Teens about 'Facebook Depression.'"

 To make things confusing, however, these headlines also gained traction within the same year: "Being on Facebook Can Actually Make Us Happier" and "Facebook Isn't Addictive, It Just Makes People Happy."

 Headlines like these reflect the divergent outcomes of the research itself.
 A recent study of Australian teenagers showed that the heaviest social media users experience the greatest amount of anxiety related to FOMO (fear of missing out).
 A University of Michigan study also found that the more college students used Facebook the worse they felt, reflecting a similar association between social media use and depression found among 14 year olds in the U.K. But before we throw social media out the window, a recent study found no association at all while another found that when college students interacted with others on Facebook their "bonding capital" actually increased and feelings of loneliness decreased.

 Young people themselves are quick to defend their socially networked lives.
 The majority of teenagers report that social media helps them feel more connected to their friends and provides critical support during difficult times.
 Yet at the same time they too are ambivalent about its overall impact on their lives.